-- o DO NOT shake the cutter while it is operating. - o DO NOT cut any materials that have staples or other embellishments attached. - DO NOT touch the cutter with a magnet. - DO NOT allow small items to fall into the cutter. - o TURN OFF the cutter when not in use.
+- DO NOT touch or jam the plotter's track while it is operating.
+If the cutter is damaged, it is the owner's responsibility. - DO NOT shake the cutter while it is operating. - ♦ DO NOT cut any materials that have staples or other embellishments attached. - ♦ DO NOT touch the cutter with a magnet. - ♦ DO NOT allow small items to fall into the cutter.

-1.04 Parts Diagram
+1.04 Parts of the KNK